 Hello and welcome to the LSAT logical reasoning section.
 In this lesson, we are just going to walk through the basics of this section and give you a little bit of an introduction to what to expect.
 So, logical reasoning, first of all tests skills, not knowledge.
 What I mean by that is, it's going to be concerned with measuring your ability to read and think critically, rather than requiring you to have a bunch of outside knowledge on any one particular topic, so the only exception to that might be that if you're familiar with the basics of formal logic, that's some knowledge that could benefit you.
-Show Transcript
+Read full transcript

 But again, really what they're after here is how well you read and how well you think.
 Next, the logical reasoning section, makes up a full 50% of your LSAT score.
 This is because there are two scored logical reasoning sections on the test, rather than just one, which is the case with logic games and reading comprehension.